Bylander10/Niko-Theme-for-Discord/README.md

-# Niko-Theme-for-BetterDiscord
+# Niko-Theme-for-BetterDiscord/Vencord
-## A theme for BetterDiscord featuring Niko OneShot real!!
+## A theme for BetterDiscord or Vencord featuring Niko OneShot real!!
 ### Preview